 Outdoor burning may be restricted depending on type of burning and the time of year.
 These restrictions are intended to reduce fire danger and protect public health.

-FIRE DANGER BURN RESTRICTION – Effective July 7 @ 5 pm until further notice.
-All outdoor recreational fires are prohibited — including fire pits and camp fires — in the Cities of Spokane Valley, Liberty Lake, Millwood and the unincorporated areas of the Spokane Valley Fire Department service area in accordance with applicable rules and guidelines.
+Effective September 25, 2017 – All outdoor recreational fires are allowed — including fire pits and camp fires — in the Cities of Spokane Valley, Liberty Lake, Millwood and the unincorporated areas of the Spokane Valley Fire Department service area in accordance with applicable rules and guidelines.